Professional sports can provide some truisms and strategies that apply to independent hotel operations.

 In the end, these longer quieter days present themselves as the best time of the year to truly set your strategic plans in motion.
 While we all have an opportunity to elevate our own team’s greatness, be prepared to put in more hours than you have ever thought to design, evaluate and re-evaluate every process and key interactive point within the operation to truly achieve award winning levels.
 Maybe at this time next year, prospective guests will refer to you as the G.O.A.T.

-Brandon M. Springer-McConnell is assistant general manager at Lake Lawn Resort, an independent hotel in Delavan, Wisconsin.
+Brandon M. Springer-McConnell is a Vice President for IDM Hospitality Group.
 His experience with both branded and independent properties has afforded a unique perspective of the operational challenges faced on a daily basis to an array of hospitality business models.
 His expertise includes strategic career development and succession planning for leaders, organizational structure and development, government affairs and hospitality law.

 The opinions expressed in this column do not necessarily reflect the opinions of Hotel News Now or its parent company, STR and its affiliated companies.
 Columnists published on this site are given the freedom to express views that may be controversial, but our goal is to provoke thought and constructive discussion within our reader community.
 Please feel free to comment or contact an editor with any questions or concerns.